This question–Can a Christian drink alcohol–has been asked through the ages and will continue to be asked.

-On Monday night, news broke that Olympic gold medalist snowboarder Shaun White had been charged with vandalism and public intoxication.
+It wasn’t that long ago that news broke that Olympic gold medalist snowboarder Shaun White had been charged with vandalism and public intoxication.
 On my Facebook wall, I posted the following comment: “This just in…and the gold medal for character enhancement, once again, goes to alcohol.”

 I have yet to hear from anyone who drinks how alcohol enhances anything or blesses anyone.
 Max Lucado said, “One thing for sure, I have never heard anyone say, ‘A beer makes me feel more Christlike… Fact of the matter is this: People don’t associate beer with Christian behavior.”1 I’ve yet to see how it improves someone’s testimony or makes anyone a more effective witness for Christ.

 Quite the contrary, like Shaun White mentioned above, or Richard Roberts, Oral Roberts’ son, who was arrested in Tulsa, Oklahoma, driving under the influence, the result doesn’t enhance your testimony.
 Rather, it takes away from what testimony you had.